Portrayal of women in film noir: The girl-next-door

 Her character archetype is depicted as ordinary, often overshadowed by the femme fatale.
-She is known to be honest, innocent, and sweet.
-She tends to meet traditional American standards of beauty and social expectations of how to behave.
-The girl-next-door often does refer to the fact she lives right next door to the male protagonist, possibly having known him their entire lives.
+She is known to be genuinely honest, innocent, and sweet.
+Similarly to the character of Fanny Price in Jane Austen's Mansfield Park, the girl next door tends to embrace authenticity and traditional standards of either Christian morality or whichever other unwritten social rules governs how to behave.
+The girl-next-door often does refer to the fact she lives right next door to the male protagonist, possibly having known him for their entire lives.

-Her character represents the love that has always been there but unnoticed by the male protagonist.
-She is often overlooked and dismissed as a love interest by him.
-It is usually only when the male protagonist has gone through a series of obstacles with the femme fatale, that the truth is revealed that the girl-next-door has been there all along, ready to love the male protagonist.
+Her character represents the quiet and constant love that has always been there, unseen and unnoticed by the male protagonist.
+Similarly to Fanny Price, the girl next door is often overlooked as a love interest.
+It is usually only after the male protagonist has gone through a series of soul crushing experiences with the femme fatale, similarly to Edmund Bertram's many heartbreaks over Mary Crawford, that he realizes that the girl-next-door, like Fanny Price, has been there all along, hoping for the male protagonist to finally notice and choose her.
 An example of this is in Cathy O’Donnell’s portrayal of Keechie in They Live by Night (Ray, 1948).

 The femme fatale

-The femme fatale, considered by many the central figure of film noir, is mysterious and enchanting.
-She is known for using her mind and body strategically in order to seduce men into compromising and often deadly situations.
-Her character is independent with undoubting sexual confidence and a laconic personality.
-The femme fatale does things by her own book, rejecting social expectations even if it deems her as immoral and/or bad.
+The femme fatale is often depicted as a seductive woman who woos the male protagonist into a dangerous trap for her own benefit.
+While depictions vary, she is most typically used as a nemesis and, or attractor in stories and cinema.
+Often serving as catalysts for criminal behavior in men, they encouraged the blame heaped on women's sexuality and furthered the calls for her sexual repression and restriction to the household.
+These figures use their sexuality as a means to an end.
+Ideologically, the fatal femme both threatens and is used to reaffirm American culture's highest mythic authority.
+This authority follows the sanctity of the male-dominant household and in many ways, the political economy of patriarchal capitalism.
+Her sexuality thus personalizes, intensifies, and moralizes these classic narratives, often contradicting the primary dominant culture.
+Femme fatale in the contemporary world is still often described as having a power related to a seductress, gaining power of men and using her charm to fulfill her desires.